 Neither of the two Oscar-nominated documentary films from Israel won an Academy Award in Sunday evening's ceremony.

-- Tehran says Oscar-winning 'Argo' is weak and 'anti-Iran'
+- Tehran Says 'Argo' Is Weak and 'anti-Iran'

 "Searching for Sugar Man" directed by Malik Bendjelloul won out against Israeli film, "The Gatekeepers", directed by Dror Moreh, and the Israeli/Palestinian offering, "5 Broken Cameras", directed by Emad Burnat and Guy Davidi in the category of Best Documentary.